Man rescued after flat fire

 FIREFIGHTERS had to rescue a man after a fire broke out in a block of flats.

-The fire was started in a kitchen on the second floor at Cherry Blossom Court in Sultan Road, Buckland.
+The fire was started in a kitchen on the second floor at Cherry Blossom Court in Sultan Road.

 A spokesperson for Southsea Fire Station said: ‘One male was successfully rescued from the flats by two firefighters wearing breathing apparatus.